pahund/react-advertising-wiki/Configuration.md

     * [Bidder](#bidder)
     * [Bid Parameters](#bid-parameters)

+## Demo

+You can check if your configuration is valid online in our [react-prebid config validator](https://7ml075xoz1.codesandbox.io).

 ## Overview

 To configure Google Publisher Tags (GPT) and Prebid, you create one central configuration object which you pass as